Tairesh/wordle_simulator/README.md

 # wordle simulator

-Wordle generator and solver.
-It uses Russian words from words.txt but will probably work with any other language
+Wordle solver.
+It uses Russian words from dictionary.txt and targets.txt but will probably work with any other language